 Any student work may be uploaded to an online plagiarism detection system, at the discretion of individual Colleges/Schools.
 Students are advised of this on their enrolment form.
 To support the aim of detecting and discouraging plagiarism, work uploaded in this way shall remain in the plagiarism detection system indefinitely.

 Turnitin: How Long will the Service Keep my Work?

 The service will seek to retain content submitted to it and associated data until the termination of this service or its successor, thus helping to accumulate as large a corpus of knowledge as possible against which to compare submitted content.

 Retention of Supervisory Records on Student Progress

-All reports on student progress with respect to dissertations or theses (i.e. notes held by supervisors and formal reports submitted to College/School and University committees for all years of study) must be retained by the College/School for a period of one year following graduation.
+All reports on student progress with respect to dissertations or theses (i.e. notes held by supervisors and formal reports submitted to Faculty/School and University committees for all years of study) must be retained by the Faculty/School for a period of one year following graduation.

 Retention of Examination Board Decisions

 The University retains Progression and Awards Board minutes and associated paperwork, including Report and Results forms for research students for a maximum of 15 years.
 Student marks and progression decisions are held centrally on electronic systems which are also retained indefinitely.